ruaridhmollica/trail/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/ruaridhmollica/Trail?label=Powered%20by%20Go&logo=Go)

-# Trail - 4th Year CompSci Dissertation Project
+# Trail - An Innovative Way To Learn About Trees on the HWU Campus
 A Progressive Web App (PWA) that allows a user to get information about the trees on the Heriot-Watt using QR, Spatial and Speech Synth technologies.
-Augmented Reality is also experimented with.
-* Work In Progress Deployed at: https://www.thetrailapp.com/
+* Work In Progress Deployed at: https://www.thetrailapp.com/ This application is created by Ruaridh Mollica, the creative direction of this application idea is by Ruaridh Mollica.

 ## Stack